As athletes prepare for their key races, thoughts turn to tapering. What, when and how?

-Feeling super fresh at the race expo, the welcome banquet, and on race morning can lead one to a false sense of expectation, and reality.
-‘I feel terrific, let me at it!
-To only then find half way into the bike that the body says ‘I do not feel so fresh anymore!‘.
+Feeling super fresh at the race expo, the night before, and on race morning can lead one to a false sense of expectation, and reality: ‘I feel terrific, let me at it!
+To only then find half way into the bike that the body says: ‘I do not feel so fresh anymore!‘

 If you are an athlete who has a 7 – 14+ day taper leading into your race, this is an area you may want to examine in more detail.
 Rather than drastically reducing the volume from your program, we advise to reduce the intensity in the last 7 – 10 days leading into your race.
 Maintain some volume in your taper to keep your ‘aerobic engine’ topped up and ready for your big day.